-The ITIL Intermediate certifications are available to anyone that has passed the ITIL Foundation exam.
-It has a modular structure with each module providing a different focus on IT Service Management.
+The ITIL Intermediate Level has a modular structure with each module providing a different focus on IT Service Management.
 You can take as few or as many Intermediate qualifications as you need.
-The Intermediate modules go into more detail than the Foundation certification, and provide an industry-recognized certification.
+The Intermediate modules go into more detail than the Foundation certification and focus on different areas of the framework.

 The ITIL Intermediate certifications are divided into two categories – Service Lifecycle and Service Capability.